-Low-temperature solar collectors also absorb the sun's heat energy, but instead of making electricity, use the heat directly for hot water or space heating in homes, offices, and other buildings.
+Solar Systems for heating: Low-temperature solar collectors also absorb the sun's heat energy, but instead of making electricity, use the heat directly for hot water or space heating in homes, offices, and other buildings.
 Solar systems can dramatically reduce the amount of energy you need to purchase from a utility, because space and water heating are normally the largest uses of energy in a home.
-Solar space and water heating systems can be classified as passive
+Solar space and water heating systems can be classified as passive or active.

-- Active heating systems use solar energy to heat a fluid - either liquid or air - and then transfer the solar heat directly to the interior space or to a storage system for later use.
-Fans or pumps are used to circulate the heated air or heat absorbing fluid throughout the home.
+- Active heating systems use solar energy to heat either liquid or air and then transfer the solar heat directly to the interior space or to a storage system for later use.
+Fans or pumps circulate the heated air or heat-absorbing fluid throughout the home.
 Learn more about active space heating systems here.

 - Active solar water heaters use the sun to heat either water or a heat-transfer fluid in the collector, and they involve circulating pumps and controls.
 Learn more about solar water heating systems here.

-- Passive space heating sytems allow a home to collect heat from the sun shining through south-facing windows and retain it in materials that store heat.
-For space heating systems, air in the home circulates past a solar heat surface and through the home by convection (less dense warm air tends to rise while denser cool air moves downward).
+- Passive space heating systems allow a home to collect heat from the sun shining through south-facing windows and retain it in materials that store heat.
+For space heating systems, air in the home circulates past a solar heat surface and through the home by convection (less dense, warm air tends rises while denser cool air moves downward).
 Learn more about passive space heating here.

-- For passive solar water heaters, water flows through the system when warm water rises as cooler water sinks.
+- Passive solar water heaters allow water to flow through the system when warm water rises and as cooler water sinks.
 The collector is placed below the storage tank so that warm water will rise into the tank.
 No mechanical equipment is needed for passive solar space or water heating.
 Learn more about passive solar water heaters here.

 How to Pay for Solar Projects over Time